R Projects and Version Control

 Now that you’re using RStudio to manage your GitHub repository, let’s make this notebook into something meaningful.

-When you are done, knit your document and then sync your changes to GitHub using the Pull -> Commit -> Push workflow.
+When you are done, render your document and then sync your changes to GitHub using the Pull -> Commit -> Push workflow.